Published and Distributed by Gingko Press

 In association with Quint Gallery and Library Street Collective

 Authors/Essayists: Leonie Bradbury, Anthony Kiedis, Ryan McGinness, Hamilton Morris, Richard M. Doyle

-Features: Hard cover, full color, 216 pages, artist signature
+Features: Hard cover, full color, 216 pages, signed by the artist

 Dimensions: 11.25” x 9.75”

 “The brain and its product, the mind, are a fascinating subject; I question existence, both philosophically and scientifically, and because of my background, a good place to start my interrogation of life is through the material science of the brain.” – Kelsey Brookes

 KELSEY BROOKES – PSYCHEDELIC SPACE, published and distributed by Gingko Press in association with Quint Gallery and Library Street Collective, is a hard cover, full color, 216 page book is the first monograph of it’s kind for the artist.
 KELSEY BROOKES – PSYCHEDELIC SPACE examines three years of work, four solo exhibitions by the artist and explores in depth his former background as a biochemist and his current meditative practice as a painter.
 Brookes’ art masterfully melds a deep knowledge of science to create bright, intensely detailed paintings that abstract drug compounds, molecules, atoms and hallucinogenic states to heighten viewers’ sensory perceptions and reactions.